4 years ago today I registered my company The Inspirational Lifestyle Limited.

 You see, there’s only one thing that grows a business: Building relationships.

 Social media posting, blogging, creating business cards, advertising, website design – these things are all just distractions from what creates a successful business.
-They help to some extent – dependent on the type of business – but they have 1/10th the impact of inviting potential clients to have real-life conversations (and to a lesser extent, influencers and partners).
+They help to some extent – dependent on the type of business – but they have 1/10th the impact of inviting potential clients to have real-life conversations (and to a lesser extent, talking with influencers and partners).

 But, of course, this part of the job is the most psychologically challenging – that’s why so many wannabe entrepreneurs avoid it and their businesses suffer.

 It meant facing fears about my worthiness, battling through my neediness, having to listen to my mind repeat the “I’m not good enough story,” and feeling repetitively abandoned through rejection.
 It meant hearing the words “No thanks” over and over again.
 It meant spending dozens of hours with people who will never contribute anything of value to my business, simply to learn a lesson about who I shouldn’t focus on.

 LESSON #7: Focus 90% of your time and energy on having conversations with quality people.
 Aim to serve them in any way you can, with no intention of trying to get something from them.
 Inviting them to become a client is one powerful way of serving them.